j1sk1ss/NIFAT32/README.md

 ```
 This is due to the violation of the `directory_entry_t` file name sequence: </br>
 A bit-flip occurs directly in one of the file names - `"TEST   0TXT "` (was `"TEST    TXT "`).
 This causes a checksum verification error.
 But this case does not represent a modification as a big improvement, because in the original FAT32 the same bit flip changes the file name, which will lead to the same error - `"File not found"`.
 One thing that in this case this error is accompanied by additional information - a checksum verification error. </br>
 For a visual example here are the results of testing the unmodified FAT32 system with checksum implementation only.
-(X-axis: number of bit-flips in data, Y-axis: count of unhandled errors):
+(X-axis: number of bit-flips in data, Y-axis: count of handled errors):

 <p align="center">
 	<img src="graphs/bitflips_source.png" alt="IO count depends on entry count"/>